widmogrod/zf2-assetic-module/README.md

 # Introduction

-AsseticBundle is module for ZF2 allowing asset managment depended of route-name, controller-alias-name (di).
+AsseticBundle is module for ZF2 allowing asset managment dependent on route-name, controller-alias-name (di).
 Core of module is [assetic](https://github.com/kriswallsmith/assetic) library.

 *P.S.* Sorry for my english.
 If You wish to help me with this project or correct my english description - You are welcome :)